-The goal of the new campaign is two-fold: to raise money to bolster our efforts to end the importation of threatened and endangered trophy hunted animals into the United States by 2020, and to raise awareness about one of the tools we are using to accomplish that goal—Cecil’s Law.
+In addition to promoting its Save Africa’s Big 5 bill, FoA released an anti-trophy hunting campaign that features a chilling, emotionally driven short film that confronts the atrocities of sport-hunting these treasured species.
+The goal of the campaign is two-fold: to raise money to bolster our efforts to end the importation of threatened and endangered trophy hunted animals into the United States by 2020, and to gain support for its legislation.

 We hope you’ll join us in our fight against trophy-hunting.
 Click here to make a donation towards our campaign today.